 3. Suzuki DR650 “Joe Dirt” by Deus Ex Machina

 I remember stumbling upon this Suzuki when browsing.
 At first sight – it was “Just another dirt racer/enduro”… But it grew on me.
 There is something different from the stock version… Not much when You think about it, just a subtle body panel changes and an improved seat… but still makes it look much much better… And what’s most important – it’s nothing like all the other customs.
 And then it hits You: “It’s Deus Ex Machina… what else…”.
 I find it worth mentioning on the list – as it’s a different approach to customising this particular Suzuki model.

 Number two.
 The most classic looking and capable offroader.
 I like the mix of terrain tires with this bling/chrome appeal.
 The tank choice is also quite interesting – a perfect size to balance the frame and the seat.

 1. Suzuki DR650 by Diamond Atelier

 A similar concept as in point 4.
-But with the major difference between being more “candy”.
+But with the significant difference between being more “candy”.
 As no 4 is more brutal, filled wheels, black/metal terror… this one is more sophisticated and lightweight.
-I have 1 remark dough… Supertrapp exhaust shouldn’t be placed near the frame or the seat, as the exhaust gases spread in all directions sideways (rather than to the rear) it will definitely make the rider smell with gasoline 🙂
+I have one remark though… Supertrapp exhaust shouldn’t be placed near the frame or the seat, as the exhaust gases spread in all directions sideways (rather than to the rear) it will make the rider smell with gasoline 🙂